lulbasaur/mario-machine-learning/README.md

 A machine learning project in which artificial neural networks are evolved with a genetic algorithm.

 In order to run first download the BizHawk emulator and a Super Mario World ROM.
-Start the ROM in the emulator, then use the BizHawk LUA console to run the lugio-redux script.
+Start the ROM in the emulator, then use the BizHawk LUA console to run the luigio-redux script.